hereon-GEMS/pydidas/pydidas/docs/source/manuals/global/pydidas_qsettings.rst

         The maximum number of datasets in the buffer.
 A dataset consists of all results for one frame.
 For performance reasons, the buffer should not be too large as this is only a temporary buffer.
-- Detector settings
-    - Detector mask file (key: det_mask, type: Path, default: '' [empty Path]) The path to the detector mask file.
-    - Detector mask value (key: det_mask_val, type: float, default: 0) The value to be used for the pixels masked on the detector.
-Note that this value will only be used for displaying the images.
-For pyFAI integration, the pixels will be fully masked and not be included.
 - Composite creation settings
     - Mosaic tiling border width (key: mosaic_border_width, type: int, default: 0, unit: px) The width of the border inserted between adjacent frames in the